gntagkas/Bike-Share_Company_Data_Analysis/README.md

 - However, 386 records had birthyear earlier than 1929, which was considered invalid.
 These records were replaced with NULL values.

 *Clarification: We consider any birthyear below 1929 to be invalid.*

+### 4. Analysis Summary

+Key Differences Between Casual Riders and Subscribers

+**Ride duration**

+- Casual riders tend to take longer rides than Subscribers.
+- The average trip duration for a Casual Rider is 40.41 minutes, while for a Subscriber it's only 14 minutes.

+**Popular Stations**

+- The most popular stations vary between Casual Riders and Subscribers.
+- No clear patterns were identified.

+**Riding Patterns**

+- Casual Riders tend to use bikes more on weekends, indicating entertainment purposes.
+- Subscribers tend to use bikes more on weekdays, indicating work-related use.

+**Age Patterns**

+- Subscribers are slightly older than Casual Riders.
+- Average age of a subscriber is 36 years old, compared to 30.6 years old for Casual Riders.
+- This age gap remains across both genders, with Subscribers being about 5.5 years older on average.